 Floods are among the most frequent and costly natural disasters.
 Conditions that cause floods include heavy or steady rain for several hours or days that saturates the ground.
-Please click the below link to learn more.
+Please visit the RedCross What Should You Do Before a Flood

 Recommendations to Help Prepare Your Property For Storms from the California Landscape Contractors Association

 Storms cause extensive damage to homes each year in California and throughout the United States.
 Because weather patterns shift and change it is important to prepare for upcoming storms and events such as fire or flood that could damage your property.
 The best time to prepare for a storm is before it happens.
 The California Landscape Contractors Association (CLCA) is pleased to offer some recommendations to help protect and prepare your outdoor space for winter storms.
 Follow these recommendations to remain safe: